• Skip to primary navigation

 • 1 ⅓ cups milk, any variety, adjust to desired thickness

-• 2 Tbsp. honey, or agave nectar, optional to add sweetness
+• 2 tablespoons honey, or agave nectar, optional to add sweetness

 Instructions